adgellida/ubunsys/README.md

 TO DO
 =============================================

-* Support make install.

 * Search box.

 * Improve ubuntu fonts.

-* Best server selection to download updates.

-* Save selection.

 * Put selector or slider.

 * When package selection installed, unselect all boxes or hold them?
 By now, hold.
 Unselection commented.

-* Implement code to generate new apps automatically to save a bunch of code lines.

 * Add more sounds to system.